-We’ve just released an updated version of our importer that supports over 60 new formats, which you can import into Vectary.
+Over 60 new formats can be imported into Vectary.
 One of the main supported formats that you can import and even export is the FBX format.

 You can also share your project as a Vectary page which allows you to share your entire project for customization.